jasontaff/celsius-bynder/README.md

 # Celsius-Bynder
-Automation of syncing assets from FTP server to Bynder
+Automation of syncing assets from FTP server to Bynder.